Agher: Agher Church

 Agher Church is the local Anglican church.
 The church holds a very important stained-glass window made by Thomas Jervais.
 It is the second-earliest known Irish-made stained-glass window.
 The unusual subject is St Paul preaching to the Athenians on top of Mars Hill outside the Court of Areopagus.
-The window was originally erected in the private chapel of the nearby Dangan Castle, the former stately home and seat of the Wellesley family (the childhood home of Arthur Wellesley, 1st Duke of Wellington), which burnt down in the 1809.
+The window was originally erected in the private chapel of the nearby Dangan Castle, the former stately home and seat of the Wellesley family (the childhood home of Arthur Wellesley, 1st Duke of Wellington), which burnt down in 1809.
 The window was presented to Agher by the O'Connor family, who were then occupying Dangan.
 Soon after the new Agher Church was constructed, Samuel Winter erected a family burial vault in the churchyard.
 Agher church was re-built in 1902.
 The church's history goes back to 1407, when The Reverend W. Edwards and Reverend N. Vale was a part of the clergy.

 The poet, political writer, and clergyman Jonathan Swift (1667–1745) was rector of the Church of Ireland Church at Agher.

 The adjoining cemetery contains the graves of the Winter family, who provided the land on which the church was built in 1802.
 Members of the O'Higgins Family who were descended from the Barons of Ballynary in County Sligo and of whom Bernardo O'Higgins of Chile was a kinsman are also buried in Agher Cemetery.

 Agher Church is in the Rathmolyon and Dunboyne Union of parishes.
 The rector of the union is Rev. Eugene Griffin.